 - A winners certificate memorialising their success in the competition.

-- Two years featured hosting of their story on arborell.com.
+- Featured hosting of their story on arborell.com and inclusion of their entry in the competition gamebook archive.
 This is optional and is at the discretion of the winning entrant.

 Prizes - Merit Awards

-Any questions regarding information contained here can be forwarded through firstname.lastname@example.org and will be answered promptly.
+Any questions regarding information contained here can be forwarded through firstname.lastname@example.org will be answered promptly.